manunapo/wedding-invitation/README.md

 Some recommended typografy:
 > Acme, Parisienne

-An online tool where you can resize and crop gallery images:
+An online tool where you can resize and crop galery images:

 [iloveimg](https://www.iloveimg.com/)